CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

     FORWARD  # 8
 ```

-Each epoch represents a different state of the contract:
+*Each epoch represents a different state of the contract:*

 - `SLEEP`: The contract is idle.
 - `COLLECT`: The contract is in a state where it collects fees.
-- `EXCHANGE`: The contract exchanges collected fees for a target coin.
+- `EXCHANGE`: The contract "burns" (exchanges) collected fees into the target coin.
-- `FORWARD`: The contract forwards the target coin to a specified destination.
+- `FORWARD`: The contract forwards the accumulated target coin to the `FeeDistributor`.

-The `EPOCH_TIMESTAMPS` constant defines the start times for each epoch within a week:
+*The `EPOCH_TIMESTAMPS` constant defines the start times for each epoch within a week:*

 ```py
 START_TIME: constant(uint256) = 1600300800  # ts of distribution start